oracle/weblogic-kubernetes-operator/documentation/staging/content/quickstart/install.md

     $ kubectl create serviceaccount -n sample-weblogic-operator-ns sample-weblogic-operator-sa
     ```

-3. Use `helm` to install and start the operator from the directory you just cloned:
+3. Access the operator Helm chart using this format: `helm repo add <helm-chart-repo-name> <helm-chart-repo-url>`.
+Each version of the Helm chart defaults to using an operator image from the matching version.

+    ```
+    $ helm repo add weblogic-operator https://oracle.github.io/weblogic-kubernetes-operator/charts --force-update
+    ```
+    Install the operator using this format: `helm install <helm-release-name> <helm-chart-repo-name>/weblogic-operator` ...

     ```shell
-    $ helm install sample-weblogic-operator kubernetes/charts/weblogic-operator \
+    $ helm install sample-weblogic-operator weblogic-operator/weblogic-operator \
       --namespace sample-weblogic-operator-ns \
       --set serviceAccount=sample-weblogic-operator-sa \
       --wait